android-coco/litaotao.github.io/_posts/work/2016-04-28-Successful-Negotiation-Essential-Strategies-and-Skills.md

 ## 1. Introduction and Overview

-We all negotiate on a daily basis.
+*We all negotiate on a daily basis*.
 On a personal level, we negotiate with friends, family, landlords, car sellers and employers, among others.
 Negotiation is also the key to business success.
 No business can survive without profitable contracts.
 Within a company, negotiation skills can lead to your career advancement.
 Through this course, you’ll learn the strategies and skills that can lead to successful negotiations in your personal life and in business transactions.

 ### 1.1 How to Succeed in This Course